Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 \end{lemma}

-In the following result, by applying \Cref{lem:integral_khf} to Eq.~\cref{eq:rho_constraint}, we derive the directional derivatives of the scaling factors $\rho_h(\mathbf{x})$ and a quadratic equation in $\rho_h^2(\mathbf{x})$ that characterizes the scaling factors on a manifold with boundary. \begin{theorem} Let $\mathcal{M}$ be a compact $d$-dimensional $\mathcal{C}^3$ Riemannian manifold with a $\mathcal{C}^3$ boundary and a normal collar.
-Suppose assumptions (A1) and (A2') hold: $\rho_{h} \in \mathcal{C}^3(\mathcal{M})$ be a positive scaling function satisfying Eq.~(\ref{eq:rho_constraint}) and $q \in \mathcal{C}^3(\mathcal{M})$ be the positive sampling density.
-Then the following hold.
+In the following result, by applying~\Cref{lem:integral_khf} and~\Cref{lemma:Px_eqs} to Eq.~\cref{eq:rho_constraint}, we derive the directional derivatives of the scaling factors $\rho_h(\mathbf{x})$ and a quadratic equation in $\rho_h^2(\mathbf{x})$ that characterizes the scaling factors on a manifold with boundary.
+These derivatives are utilized in Section~\ref{sec:algo} to establish the convergence of our BDE to the normal direction to the boundary, up to a scaling factor that depends on the distances to the boundary. \begin{theorem} Let $\mathcal{M}$ be a compact $d$-dimensional $\mathcal{C}^3$ Riemannian manifold with a $\mathcal{C}^3$ boundary and a normal collar.
+Suppose assumptions \refassump{assump:rho}{(A1)} and \refassump{assump:q}{(A2')} hold: $\rho_{h} \in \mathcal{C}^3(\mathcal{M})$ be a positive scaling function satisfying Eq.~(\ref{eq:rho_constraint}) and $q \in \mathcal{C}^3(\mathcal{M})$ be the positive sampling density.
+Then the following holds.

-\textbf{(I)} The derivative of $\rho_{h}$ in the direction of $\boldsymbol{\eta}_{\mathbf{x}}$ is,
+(I) The derivative of $\rho_{h}$ in the direction of $\boldsymbol{\eta}_{\mathbf{x}}$ is,

 Also, if $\mathbf{v}_{\mathbf{x}} \in T_{\mathbf{x}}\mathcal{M}$ such that $\mathbf{v}_\mathbf{x} \perp \boldsymbol{\eta}_{\mathbf{x}}$ then the derivative of $\rho_{h}$ in the direction of $\mathbf{v}_{\mathbf{x}}$ is,